About

 Jacob Mannhardt

-Jacob Mannhardt is a Doctoral Researcher at the Reliability and Risk Engineering group in the Department of Mechanical and Process Engineering.
+Jacob Mannhardt is a doctoral researcher at the Reliability and Risk Engineering group in the Department of Mechanical and Process Engineering.
 His research focuses on the complexities of decision-making in the European energy transition, in particular how shortsighted planning impacts our ability to achieve a successful transition.

 Picture of Jonathan Necdet Peel